 An ice-breaker speech is the first speech a Toastmaster member delivers.

-And that’s the first thing to keep in mind when evaluating one.
+The first thing to keep in mind when evaluating one is that it is the first speech, as mentioned above.
 The speaker is probably coming on stage for the first or second time.
 Their main job which added the most value to them was simply coming up on stage and attempting to deliver a speech.

 Even if the speech was absolutely terrible, the fact that someone decided to tackle their fear of public speaking is an achievement in itself.
 So commend them on that.